bobye/100_NewMetho_CSPaper/README.md

 Tanner, Martin A., and Wing Hung Wong.
 "The calculation of posterior distributions by data augmentation."
 Journal of the American statistical Association 82.398 (1987): 528-540.

+Osher, Stanley, and James A. Sethian.
+"Fronts propagating with curvature-dependent speed: algorithms based on Hamilton-Jacobi formulations."
+Journal of computational physics 79.1 (1988): 12-49.

 Tibshirani, Robert.
 "Regression shrinkage and selection via the lasso."
 Journal of the Royal Statistical Society.
 Series B (Methodological) (1996): 267-288.

 ## Computer Graphics and Visualization